Barrington Christian Academy: Athletics

-The elementary students are offered the intramural sports of soccer, basketball, and athletics during the designated season.
-Every student who wants to be on the team is able to be on it, with the exception of athletic probation because of grades.
+Elementary students are offered intramural sports, including soccer, basketball, and athletics, during the designated season.
+Every student who wants to be on the team can be, except those on athletic probation for grades.
 With the exception of track, the sport is split into an A-team and a B-team, with the A-team players having the higher level of skill.
 The teams compete with other private schools throughout Rhode Island.
-The A-team basketball players usually compete in a tournament at the end of the season.
-The track team members travel to Pennsylvania to compete in a track meet every May.
-Rebecca Marshall, daughter of BCA legend Cheryl Marshall, was a 3-time recipient of the Christian Character award and 1-time recipient of the Most Improved Player award.

 As the high school grew, more and more sports were offered.
-In the first year of high school, track and girls basketball were offered.
-The girls basketball team only consisted of freshmen, but the team had a winning season with coach Sandra Boutcher.
+In the first year of high school, track and girls' basketball were offered.
+The girls' basketball team consisted only of freshmen, but it had a winning season under coach Sandra Boutcher.
 The second year, track, girls' basketball, and boys' basketball were offered.
-The girls' basketball team really excelled in the second year of the program with Ed Guida coaching.
-The team competed against teams from Rhode Island, Massachusetts, and Connecticut and came out with a winning season.
-The team competed in the ACSI Tournament in Vermont and placed third in a Varsity tournament with only freshmen and sophomores on the team.
-Although the boys' basketball team did not have a winning season, the boys improved greatly under the coaching of A.D.
-Al Wright.
 In the fall of 2008, a Co-Ed Soccer team was added to the high school program.
-Girls' volleyball was added in middle school in 2024, and a high school team was made in 2025.
+Girls' volleyball was added at the middle school level in 2024, and a high school team was formed in 2025.

 The arts

 Visual arts

-Because the high school is new, students are able to help form the arts curriculum according to their own interests and passions.
+Because the high school is new, students can help shape the arts curriculum according to their own interests and passions.
 In the 2007–2008 school year, sophomores spent a quarter drawing, then chose between acrylic painting and drama for the following two quarters.
 After their mission trip to Mendenhall, Mississippi at the beginning of the fourth quarter, sophomores prepared a presentation that encapsulated their experience using talents ranging from mime to cross-stitch.
 Freshmen spent the first two quarters in drama.
 For the third quarter, they were allowed to choose between computer design and drama, and the fourth quarter was used as an introduction to the visual arts.

 The high school had its first real art show at the end of May 2008, where nearly 150 pieces were displayed, and each student was represented.
 In the future, the school hopes to offer courses in sculpture, ceramics, watercolor, pastel, and more.